patchlevel/event-sourcing/docs/aggregate.md

 We use a so-called named constructor here to create an object of the AggregateRoot.
 The constructor itself is protected and cannot be called from outside.
-But it is possible to define different named constructors for different usecases like `createFromRegistration`.
+But it is possible to define different named constructors for different use-cases like `createFromRegistration`.

 After the basic structure for an aggregate is in place, it could theoretically be saved: